-This spice is a great replacement for vibrant yellow coloring and adds tons of earthy-grassy hay-flavor depth, but with a significantly sweeter undertone.
+Saffron is a great replacement for vibrant yellow coloring and adds tons of earthy-grassy hay-flavor depth, but with a sweeter undertone.
 Saffron is one of the world’s most expensive spices so it’s not often suggested as a direct replacement (turmeric is a very low-cost ingredient).
 So, keep this in mind when substituting.
 But when you need to add earthy flavor to your dish and you don’t have turmeric but do have saffron, add a pinch of saffron threads and bathe your recipe in luxury.

 Turmeric is a member of the ginger family, but these two root herbs have different flavor profiles, especially when using the fresh roots.
 You can use dried powdered ginger as a substitute in a pinch (pun intended!).
 But you won’t quite match the earthy flavor of turmeric.
 In fact, ginger and turmeric are often ingredients in the same recipes to complement each other.
 However, add in a little ground cumin, a nutty-earthy spice, with ginger to bring out some earthiness.
 Try adding 2 parts dried ginger to 1 part cumin as a substitute for Turmeric (for 1 tbsp turmeric, substitute 2 tsp ginger + 1 tsp cumin).

 The chefs at Piquant Post are never satisfied with status quo - they strive to turn a good spice into something special.
 So, they've created the Turmeric Gold spice blend to provide the bright color and subtle earthy notes of turmeric, complemented by the warming spices nutmeg and cinnamon, rounded by the alluring aromatic duo of garlic and onion, and finished with a sweet-peppery note from fenugreek and cardamom.
 Substitute Turmeric Gold spice blend for turmeric in any recipe where you a big boost of flavor while still getting your earthy turmeric fix.